-Primarily made for business cards, there are plenty of men who rely on this incredibly slim wallet for their every day use.
+Primarily made for business cards, there are plenty of men who rely on this incredibly slim wallet for their everyday use.
 If you don’t like fumbling over cash, or simply like to clear out your wallet on a regular basis to ensure there are no receipts in the way, a slim wallet is desired by men who prefer a minimalist design.

 Different Materials That Wallets Come In

-While leather may dominate the game when it comes to all the different types of wallets currently available in the market place, if you search carefully you can find alternative materials as well.
+While leather may dominate the game when it comes to all the different types of wallets currently available in the market place if you search carefully you can find alternative materials as well.

-But truly when deciding on the wallet that is going to work the best for you, the options vary far and wide and therefore you should be able to find one that can suit your needs for just about any occasion and frequency of use.
+But truly when deciding on the wallet that is going to work the best for you, the options vary far and wide, and therefore you should be able to find one that can suit your needs for just about any occasion and frequency of use.

-Is a RFID Wallet Really Worth It?
+Is an RFID Wallet Really Worth It?

-While there is debate on the actual effectiveness of an RFID blocking wallet, its definitely worth the extra protection, especially if you live in a large metropolis where you may often take public transportation (i.e. subway, bus, ferry, etc.).
+While there is debate on the actual effectiveness of an RFID blocking wallet, it’s definitely worth the extra protection, especially if you live in a large metropolis where you may often take public transportation (i.e. subway, bus, ferry, etc.).